dataalways/pbs-snapshot/README.md

                         Request rate for the given RPC endpoint (defaults to 2)
 ```

+## Special cases in the data

+Some relays may not return any data for some queries.
+This can happen when the relay was down during the period corresponding to the lookback interval or when the relay no longer has data associated with that interval.
+In these cases, PBS Snapshot may underestimate the MEV share.

+Relay data won't fill the lookback interval when there is at least one missed slot at either endpoint of the lookback interval.

 ## License

 PBS Snapshot is provided under the [MIT License](./LICENSE.txt).